 The regular use and the type of equipment make failures quite common for a Hotel manager on a daily basis.
 To have a clear idea, a 200-room hotel reports, on average, 1500 failures per month.
 This amounts to 50 per day, which is a very significant number if you consider they can become 50 daily claims.

 For a Hotel manager, having to deal with a multitude of failures on a daily basis is a regular feature of their reality.
 When you consider that so many of the assets used are excessively used everyday and are either reliant on or based on technology, it is only natural that things will go wrong.
+Proper asset management software can help track and monitor these critical hotel assets.
 As an example, a 200-room hotel reports, on average, 1500 failures per month.
 This amounts to 50 failures a day!

 Infraspeak collected information that showed how the most reported failures in a Hotel are related to HVAC systems, electrical installations, sanitary facilities, elevators and room items, such as televisions, mini-bars, and hairdryers.